oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 credentials, temporary server outages, or denial of service attacks on the metadata server.

-Consuming applications SHOULD therefore implement a local cache as described in (#retrieval-from-local-cache) if possible.
+Consumers SHOULD therefore implement a local cache as described in (#retrieval-from-local-cache) if possible.
 Such a cache MAY be populated with metadata before the credential is used.

 Issuers MAY provide glue documents as described in (#glue-documents) to provide metadata directly with the credential and avoid the need for network requests.

-These measures allow the consuming application to continue to function even if the metadata server is temporarily unavailable and avoid privacy issues as described in (#privacy-preserving-retrieval-of-type-metadata).
+These measures allow the Consumders to continue to function even if the metadata server is temporarily unavailable and avoid privacy issues as described in (#privacy-preserving-retrieval-of-type-metadata).